 - May need to reapply more often

-Calendula ointment is made from marigolds, and it has a long history of use.
-In fact, it’s been used for centuries to treat diaper rash and chapped skin.
+Calendula ointment is made from marigolds and has a long history of use.
+It’s been used for centuries to treat diaper rash and chapped skin.
 Calendula’s soothing properties make it an effective natural alternative to breast pump lubricants that contain petroleum jelly or other artificial ingredients.

-Calendula ointment is also a great choice for breastfeeding moms who want to avoid using petroleum jelly and other synthetic ingredients.
+Calendula ointment is also an excellent choice for breastfeeding moms who want to avoid using petroleum jelly and other synthetic ingredients.
 In addition, calendula ointment has been shown to help relieve dry skin and itching associated with eczema.

-- Calendula ointment is easy to find at most drug stores or health food stores, and it’s inexpensive.
+- Calendula ointment is easy to find at most drug or health food stores and inexpensive.

-- Is safe for use on any part of the body, including nipples and areolas.
+- It is safe for use on any body part, including nipples and areolas.

-- Can be messy and sticky, which makes it less ideal for use in public.
+- It can be messy and sticky, which makes it less ideal for use in public.

 - Some breastfeeding moms find that using calendula ointment causes their nipples to become red or irritated.

 Ways to lubricate breast pump flanges – Conclusion

 We hope this post has helped you understand what lubricants are available and how they can be used on your breast pump flanges.

 We recommend that you try one of the options above, as they have all been proven to work well with no significant side effects.